Dcbate/Oracle/Four Pillars of Object-Oriented Programming.md

 - **Simplified Interface:** 🧑‍💻 Provides a clear and simple interface for users to interact with objects, reducing the complexity of understanding and using the object.
 - **Code Reusability:** 🔄 Allows different classes to implement common interfaces or extend abstract classes, promoting the reuse of code across various parts of a program.
 - **Reduced Complexity:** 📉 Focuses on high-level operations and hides the intricate details of implementation, making the system easier to manage and understand.

+### Cons
+- **Performance Overhead:** The use of abstract classes and methods may add performance overhead.
+- **Increased Complexity:** Abstraction can introduce additional layers of complexity, making the code harder to understand.
+- **Potential for Misuse:** Incorrect use of abstraction can lead to overly complex or inefficient designs.

 ### Example
 Here’s an example in Java that demonstrates abstraction using abstract classes and methods: